aws-samples/container-patterns/pattern/dual-stack-ipv6-networking-ecs-fargate/index.md

 <<< files/app/index.js

 ::: tip
 The sample application toggles `useDualstackEndpoint: true` when defining the AWS service client.
-This is what enables you to use IPv6 AWS endpoints from inside of a dual stack VPC.
+This is what enables you to use IPv6 AWS endpoints from inside of a dual-stack VPC.
 :::

 </tab>